Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Experimental Evaluations

-GRID is basic data set for person re-identification task and contains 250 pedestrian image pairs.
-As usual, 125 image pairs are used for training and 125 image pairs are used for testing.
-Besides, there are also 775 images in the gallery set but the 775 images do not match to any person in the probe.
-Therefore, we call it \emph{imperfect single-shot matching} because the gallery set do not have an one-to-one matching to the probe.
+GRID is a basic dataset for the person reidentification task that contains 250 pedestrian image pairs.
+Accordingly, 125 image pairs are used for training, and 125 image pairs are used for testing.
+In addition, there are 775 images in the gallery set; however, these 775 images do not match any person in the probe set.
+Therefore, we call this an \emph{imperfect single-shot matching} scenario because the gallery set does not contain one-to-one matches to the probe set.